TheRustyPickle/Rex/README.md

 <h4>Executables</h4>

-To Be Released with version 0.1.
+To Be Released with version 0.10.
 Currently work in progress.

-Windows will not be supported due to unknown errors encountered during testings.
+Windows may not be supported due to various issues found while testing.